 The Halton Hills Official Plan, as amended by Official Plan Amendment Nos.
-10 and 211 establishes a vision for the land use and development of the Town, for the planning horizon of 2031.
+10, 21, and 30 and 31 A &B1 establish a vision for the land use and development of the Town, for the planning horizon of 2031.
 The Official Plan provides direction on managing growth and development in the Town of Halton Hills, and states that development should demonstrate high-quality built form, site design, and landscape design.
 The document identifies the Premier Gateway Employment Area as the only employment area that can accommodate large-scale employment growth (Section D3.3).
-Sections D3.5 and D6.4 and Schedule 8 of the Official Plan provide detailed policy direction and designations with respect to the Premier Gateway Employment Area.
+Sections D3.5 and D6.4 and Schedule A8 of the Official Plan provide detailed policy direction and designations with respect to the Premier Gateway Employment Area.

-1 Official Plan Amendment Nos.
-10 and 21 have been adopted by the Town of Halton Hills.
-As of 2017, OPA 21 was not yet approved by the Region of Halton; OPA 10 has been approved by the Region but is under appeal.
+1Official Plan Amendment Nos.
+10, 21, 30 and 31 A & B have been adopted by the Town of Halton Hills.
+As of November 2020, OPAs 21, 30 and 31 A & B have not yet been approved by the Region of Halton.